project-poodle/poodle/design.md

 If the Leader + Follower + Candidate size has reached Maximum Raft Nodes, the Leader will choose a Follower to retire from the current raft consensus.
-The chosen node will be one of the node outside of the designated consensus for the corresponding data segment.
+The chosen node will be one of the node outside of the designated consensus for the corresponding data shard.
 A log message is appended to all the nodes so that membership change is persisted.
 If the Leader itself is to be removed, the Leader will append the log to all nodes, waiting for the positive response, and then stop itself from participating in the consensus.

-The raft consensus will repeat the above steps, until the entire raft consensus are running on the desired nodes for the data segment.
+The raft consensus will repeat the above steps, until the entire raft consensus are running on the desired nodes for the data shard.

 # Bootstrap #